Table of Contents[Hide][Show]

 In 1869, Swiss physician Johann Friedrich Miescher was the first scientist to discover something that he called “nuclein”.
 It’s actually a rather disgusting discovery story.
-Miescher found nuclein while examing the old pus from surgical bandages.
+While analyzing used surgical bandages, Miescher came across nuclein – a substance found in the pus on the bandages.
 But Miescher wasn’t exactly sure what nuclein was.

 All of this DNA research culminated in 1990 when the world’s largest collaborative biological project, The Human Genome Project, began.
 The international scientific research project successfully mapped over 3 billion nucleotides contained in the human genome.
-If only Miescher knew how much would become from his simple examination of old bandages full of pus.
+If only Miescher knew how much would become from his simple examination of old bandages full of pus!

 NERD NOTE: The DNA of all human beings is 99.9% exactly the same.
 We also share 98.7% of our DNA with chimpanzees and bonobos and 60% of our DNA with fruit flies.
-Also of note, 2/3 of our common fruit fly genes are known to be connected with cancer.
+Also of note, 2/3 of fruit fly genes are known to be connected with cancer.

 - DNA Jokes And Pickup Lines – With Explanations